HaploidJS/haploidjs.github.io/docs/guide/getting-started.md

 });
 ```

 Haploid.js supports two types of containers: **manual** and **router**.
-The difference between them is that the former requires manual control of which sub-applications are activated, while the latter is linked to the browser's address bar, so it is only a different trigger mechanism that you can implement a new container type with additional triggers.
+The difference between them is that the former requires manual control of which sub-applications are activated, while the latter is linked to the browser's URL, so it is only a different trigger mechanism that you can implement a new container type with additional triggers.

 For either type of container, you can register one or more sub-applications like _single-spa_: